 Cherity holds a B.A. in both Spanish and Latin American Studies from Rockford University and an M.A. in Latin American Studies, with a concentration in History, from the University of New Mexico.
 She received her Waldorf Teaching Certificate from the Great Lakes Waldorf Institute.
 She has worked for the past 10 years in education and the past 7 as a class teacher.
 She is passionate about the potential of each child, and the ability of Waldorf education to allow for those qualities to be discovered and fostered.
 In her free time she loves to read, speak Spanish and Greek, cook, walk, garden, travel and spend time with her family.

-Michael and his wife have raised six children.
-Their youngest, Thomas is a 4th grader at the Madison Waldorf School.
-Michael’s passions include travel, backpacking, skiing, coaching and woodworking.
+Michael and his wife Kathy have raised six children.
+Their youngest, Thomas, is a middle school student at Madison Waldorf School.
+Michael’s passions include travel, backpacking, skiing, and sports.
 His love of woodworking began as a youth in his father’s workshop.
-He has worked part-time as a licensed contractor, specializing in home remodeling for the last decade.
+Michael coaches 6th grade football and basketball at St. James Catholic school.
+Teaching is Mike’s life’s work.